jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 Your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
 * Return a 1D array of objective function values, with each cell of the output array corresponding to the function value obtained using the input parameters specified in the corresponding row of SNOB.next.
+(Note, SNOB.next is a 2D array generated internally by SNOBFit that contains a batch of data points for testing; each row of SNOB.next corresponds to a different set of input parameters that SNOBFit will test in the current batch).

 An example objective function from the SNOBFit package is the *hsf18* 2D surface in **+objfcn**:
 ```